DIY Battery Chargers: The Complete Guide

 If you want to reduce the max value of the charger, use a bulb in cooperation with the circuit.

-So, the job of the bulb is to absorb the max values of the voltage.
+So, the job of the bulb is to absorb the maximum values of the voltage.
 Thereby, it allows a more controlled output to the battery.
 In the long run, this also becomes self-regulatory because of the intense glow through the bulb’s filament.

 But you should note this;